chenjie20/SSCDL/README.md

 # SSCDL
-Self-Supervised Conditional Distribution Learning on Graphs
+Self-Supervised Conditional Distribution Learning on Graphs.
+This manuscript is under review.